-Recently I saw a doll in a shop window.
-It was so adorable.
-And I wanted to buy it for my youngest sister.
+Recently I saw an adorable doll in a shop window.
+It had curly, dark brown hair, dimpled cheeks, and large, expressive eyes that seemed to smile.
+I wanted to buy it for my youngest sister.
 But a moment later, I couldn’t bear to look at it again.
 It looked too much like that partially charred doll I had seen on TV all those years ago.
 I left the shop without buying anything.
 And I again wondered about the unknown little girl who had once owned that doll.

-I wondered if she had grown up to be someone like my grandma, always thinking about her lost doll among other things.
-Had she even survived the carnage?
+I wondered if she had survived the horrors of 2002; if she had grown up to be someone like my grandma, always thinking about her lost doll among other things.
 Had she been hurt like a woman, despite being a little girl?

 And just like that, the suffering of a hundred thousand people crashed into me, like a tsunami of imagined last thoughts, of wandering images depicting cold corpses with dilated pupils.